One of the most common challenges faced by eCommerce site owners is driving quality traffic from search engines.

 If you don’t know, search intent is the reason why people use a particular search query.
-There are mainly four types of search intent which are as follows –
+There are four main types of search intent which are as follows –

 - Informational – Users searching for information about products.
 E.g., “Types of shoes”